NCAR/climate-primer-water/doc/ch6_downscaling.rst

 applicable for enhancing both spatial and temporal resolution.
-In statistical methods, the modifications to spatial and temporal data can usually be handled separately, while dynamical downscaling allows for a flexible temporal resolution, since RCM’s simulate the full 3-dimensional atmosphere that conserves mass, energy, and momentum and represents the energy and moisture budgets, with model time-steps typically less than 1 minute.
+In statistical methods, the modifications to spatial and temporal data can usually be handled separately, while dynamical downscaling allows for a flexible temporal resolution, because RCMs simulate the full 3-dimensional atmosphere that conserves mass, energy, and momentum and represents the energy and moisture budgets, with model time steps typically less than 1 minute.
 Statistical downscaling is typically not computationally expensive nor does it typically require large amounts of computing power or data storage, while dynamically downscaling typically